cape-dev/nativescript-gulp-livesync/README.md

 This gulp framework's key feature is that it **outputs all your JavaScript console.log's** during a ***tns livesync***.
 Additionally it supports ecma6 files in NativeScript apps.

-Currently supporting NativeScript version 1.4.0
+Supporting NativeScript version 1.4.0.
+1.5.0 or newer has these features now built-in.

 ### Installation